juh2600/bifrost/doc/api.md

 Possible modes of failure:

-  - If the request body is invalid, the server SHOULD be accompanied by a body detailing the error(s) as precisely as possible.
+  - If the request body is invalid, the response MUST have a status code of 400 and SHOULD be accompanied by a body detailing the error(s) as precisely as possible.

         HTTP/1.1 400 Bad Request